Topoloy – Autumn Semester 2024

 APPROACH

 The aim of this course is to broaden the perception of urban green spaces in Zurich and to reflect on their visual and acoustic potential.
-In teams of two, you will think about how the Hardturm square could be transformed by integrating qualities you have seen elsewhere in Zurich.
-However, by random association, two teams will become neighbors on the same square, and will need to find a compromise.
+The Hardturm square shall be reimagined by integrating qualities that students have been observed elsewhere in Zurich.
+The students will become neighbors on the same square, and will need to find a compromise between the sites that they chose as their reference.
 To achieve this goal, we will employ a method of 3D Collage to juxtapose two “Places of inspiration” on the same “Place of inquiry”:

 The Place of inquiry is the Hardturm, which needs to be reimagined for its socio-ecological potential to become an attractive environment.
 It is not necessary to occupy the whole square, since the asphalted square is ideal for temporary events.
 The contact with the context needs to be clarified.